 Las Palmas de Gran Canaria, the capital of Gran Canaria

 On the other hand, the capital of Gran Canaria and the largest city in the Canary Islands is called Las Palmas de Gran Canaria.
 It would not be correct to say “I’m going to Las Palmas”.
 Although it is true that once inside the island the locals abbreviate and say “I live in Las Palmas”, referring to the city.
 What is not right is for someone from outside of Gran Canaria to say “I’m going to Las Palmas on vacation.”
 That is, he is really going to travel to Gran Canaria and not to the rest of the islands in that province.

-And there is nothing that bothers us more than hearing the island referred to as Gran Canarias.
-Well, it may bother us more that they say that canaries say “yayo” instead of chacho, but this would give for another article hehe.
-We hope this mini speech on how to call Gran Canaria has been helpful to you.
+And there is nothing that annoys us more than hearing the island referred to as Gran Canarias.
+Well, maybe it bothers us more when they say that we Canarians say “yayo” instead of “chacho”, but that would be enough for another article hehe.
+We hope this mini discourse on what to call Gran Canaria has been helpful.
 Ideally, we can all call each “thing” by its name.
-Until the next localguiders!

 By the way, if you are visiting the island soon, we invite you to take a look at our guide to the places to see in Gran Canaria.
 If you don’t want to waste your time organising your trip, we already have itineraries set up for you which you can check out below.